TeamRegio/EpiRegioDB/docs/ApplicationScenario.rst

   :alt: Region Query

 **Step 3:** Click the bottom *Functional enrichment analysis g:Profiler* in the upper left corner, to perform a GO term enrichment analysis using g:Profiler (default parameters) of the resulting REMs.
+Notice, if the resulting genes are more than 90, the maximal possible length of an url is exceed.
+Therefore the *90* top most ranked entries are considered.
 TODO: add screenshot

+If you want to perform the analysis with all identified genes, please download the result by clicking *Download Excel*, open the excel file and copy the column named *Gene ID*.
+Go to https://biit.cs.ut.ee/gprofiler/gost and past the copied gene IDs in the field over the *Run query* bottom then select *Run query*.
+Duplicated gene IDs will only be considered once.

 How to use EpiRegio to identify enriched TFs of a set of genes of interest